Memory

 Enabling Memory

-Enable memory for an agent by setting the memory
+Enable memory for an agent by setting the memory option to true:

 import { Agent } from '@astreus-ai/astreus';